binkley/modern-java-practices/README.md

 [Gradle](https://docs.gradle.org/current/userguide/userguide.html) and
 [Maven](https://maven.apache.org/what-is-maven.html).
 The focus is _best build
 practices_ and _project hygiene_.
 This document is _agnostic_ between Gradle
-and Maven: discussion in each section covers both, and is in alphabetical order (Gradle before Maven).
+and Maven: discussion in each section covers both tools (alphabetical order, Gradle before Maven).

 As a _guide_ this project focuses on: